10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 };
 ```

-In the module above only two functions are being exposed, everything else is private to the module, therefore this module can be consume as following.
+In the module above only two functions are being exposed, everything else is private to the module, therefore this module can be used as following.

 ```javascript
 import { addData, getData } from './datastructure';